N-dogg/buffdog-stock-selection/README.md

 ![Capture](https://user-images.githubusercontent.com/43980002/65649792-5ed99e80-e04b-11e9-8cad-7493452ba0d6.JPG)

 To combat this we have undersampled from the negatively labelled data and included holdings from managers who claim to use the same techniques.
 Coupling this with a shallower architechture we can see positive results from both the training and validation cost curves early on.
-We saw the best results when early-stopping was implemented.
+We saw the best results when early-stopping was implemented to prevent overfitting.

 ![Figure_1](https://user-images.githubusercontent.com/43980002/65650062-939a2580-e04c-11e9-8e20-58c008027da8.png)

+Although uncommon, after the model was trained, it was used to predict on the entire population.
+With a relatively strict early-stopping policy, the intention was to test whether the model could identify any stocks it still believed had the same characteristics as those held.

 ----------